uri-raviv-lab/pyceres/ceres/docs/source/nnls_modeling.rst

      space in which this line lives.

-     Working in the tangent space reduces not just the computational complexity of the optimization algorithm, but also improves the numerical behaviour of the algorithm.
+     Working in the tangent space reduces not just the computational complexity of the optimization algorithm, but also improves its numerical behaviour of the algorithm.

   A basic operation one can perform on a manifold is the